Samsung/tizen-docs/docs/application/tizen-studio/web-tools/web-simulator.md

 - For the Messaging module, the attachment is not supported, and the message body is always loaded.
 - If you are using the jQuery Mobile swipe component, the swipe action is simulated by mouse click and unclick events. jQuery Mobile does not recognize swipe actions if they begin or end outside the component, and if the mouse pointer is dragged slowly or not in a straight line.

+<a name="spec"></a>
-### W3C/HTML5 Specifications<a name="spec"></a>
+### W3C/HTML5 Specifications

 The following W3C/HTML5 specifications are supported:

 - Widget:
-  - The `config.xml` of a widget is parsed by the simulator and the information is shown in the [Application Configuration](web-simulator-features-w.md#config) panel.
+  - The `config.xml` of a widget is parsed by the simulator and the information is shown in the [Application Configuration](web-simulator-features.md#config) panel.
 - Content (documents, graphics, multimedia):
   - HTML5 audio
   - HTML5 video
   - HTML5 forms
   - Session History API
   - HTML5 2D canvas
   - Inline SVG
 - CSS3: